Team

 Dr Nesrin Tanç

-Research Assistant | Research Professorship 'Curating Digital Objects of Cultural Knowledge and Memory'
+Postdoctoral Researcher | Research Professorship 'Curating Digital Objects of Cultural Knowledge and Memory'

 Her dissertation Die Ordnung der Vielfalt (the order of diversity) deals with the literary and cultural heritage of the Ruhr region in the 1970s of the so-called ‘guest workers’ from Turkey.
 Her new book, Kulturelles Gedächtnis und Literatur (cultural memory and literature) was published in August 2025 and contains insights from her cultural practice work.
 An artistic work on the theme of memory will be on display from August to October 2025 as part of the ‘Ruhrtriennale’ festival of the arts 2025 in the exhibition ’Between Creating and Collecting.
 Exploring Duisburg's Inner Harbor’.